QualyaIO/obtuse.DSP/vult_FM/README.md

 For now, use `make_vult.sh` to transpile all files -- and set some specific optimization for rp2040.

 WARNING: Drummer for some reason does not work on Os optim (default).
 Tested fine with Ofast.

-TODO:
+# TODO

+Interface

 - take into account pitchwheel
 - filters and reverb: method to ask for auto-resize of delay upon change in samplerate
+- add mixer
+- midi file?

+Fixes

 - voice: buffer_alt with fixed 4 voices
 - better fix pop when a voice is stolen
-- add mixer
+- timeout for voices?
+- make drummer work no matter the optimisation ??

+Features

 - back to toubidou
+- sequencer?
 - velocity: not only linear? save for monophonic?
-- midi file?
-- sequencer?
-- timeout for voices?
-- copy wavetable in temp var for FM, and mix them?
-- make drummer work no matter the optimisation ??
+- tremolo (e.g. at Voice level)
+- interpolate between wavetables (for morph or even to retrieve samples)